nikita-niky/UVM_Verification_Projects/async_fifo_uvm/README.md

 ## Project Overview

-This repository contains a comprehensive **UVM (Universal Verification Methodology)** environment designed to verify a dual-clock (asynchronous) FIFO.
+This repository contains a comprehensive **UVM (Universal Verification Methodology)** environment designed to verify a **dual-clock Asynchronous FIFO**.
 The project focuses on handling Clock Domain Crossing (CDC) challenges, pointer synchronization using Gray coding, and robust reset recovery.

 ## Key Features: